 We may also recommend over-the-counter treatments to offset any additional pain they may be experiencing in the meantime.
-If a patient chooses to proceed with a regenerative medicine treatment, this will not include anti-inflammatory drugs (more on this later).
+If a patient chooses to proceed with a regenerative medicine treatment, there is a period of time before and after the treatment that the patient must avoid anti-inflammatory drugs (more on this later).

 The next step Motus Bio takes in regenerative medicine is to undergo the process of harvesting.
 Many of our patients experience little to no discomfort during this process.

 If it has been decided that PRP will best treat the patient, the extraction process is nothing more than a common blood draw.
 If we are using stem cells from the patient, there is a little bit more effort that goes into extracting the correct cells.
 For more information on where stem cells come from and how they are extracted, see our upcoming article What are stem cells?

 Once we have harvested the PRP or stem cells from the patient, the product goes into an FDA-approved centrifuge device.
 This vital piece of equipment is able to separate and concentrate the product we’re looking for using a rapid spinning motion.
 It should be noted that Motus Biologics does not add any chemicals to the stem cells nor do we save any cells that are not used.